“He said: Hail, full of grace! The Lord is with you.” (Luke 26-38)

 Henry Ossawa Tanner (1859-1937) was an American artist, and first African-American painter to achieve international recognition.
 His father was a bishop in the African Methodist Episcopal Church.
 Tanner is considered a realist painter and influenced by his fellow Philadelphian Thomas Eakins.

-In this painting, the angel Gabriel is represented as a column of light that forms the shadow of the cross.
+In this painting, the angel Gabriel is represented as a column of light and forms the shadow of a cross.
 Tanner’s intent is to focus on Mary’s inner life of wonder.
-The acceptance of the angel’s message includes the more demanding assent to the cross that would mark her heart as the Lord’s handmaid.
+The acceptance of the angel’s message includes the more demanding ascent to the cross that would mark her heart as the Lord’s handmaid.

 Born in Prague in 1875, Rainer Maria Rilke’s deeply spiritual poetry takes on a range of human emotion as well as the inner motives of saints and those who aspire to the religious life.